Rodrigo Fernandez-Stoll

-Rodrigo Fernandez-Stoll is a Canadian actor and comedian.
+Rodrigo Fernandez-Stoll (born 1983) is a Canadian actor and comedian.
 He was a dual Canadian Screen Award nominee at the 8th Canadian Screen Awards in 2020, receiving nods for Best Lead Performance in a Web Program or Series for Save Me and Best Supporting Performance in a Web Program or Series for How to Buy a Baby.
+He was also nominated for Performance in a guest role in a comedy series in Son of a Critch at the Canadian Screen Awards in 2023 and 2025.

 He had a recurring role in Kim's Convenience as Enrique, a regular customer of the convenience store, and has a regular supporting role in Detention Adventure.

 His short film Job Interview won the Canadian Comedy Award for Best Comedy Special or Short Film at the 16th Canadian Comedy Awards in 2015.
+In 2020 he released an album titled Fog and Lasers 2 that featured funny songs performed with some of the best musicians and comics in Canada, including Rich Knox, Ava Val, Feurd Ian Robertson Moore, Jill Harris, Chris Robinson, Alex St. Kitts, Anh Phung, Morgan Waters and Nick Rose.